jecklgamis/spring-boot-kotlin-example/README.md

 * Starts HTTP and HTTPs listener
 * Enables some actuator endpoints (health, metrics)

-A CI built Docker image is available in Docker Hub, run it using: `docker run -p 8080:8080 -p 8443:8443 jecklgamis/spring-boot-kotlin-example:latest`

 ## Running The App
 Ensure you have Java 8 or later.
 ```